richardTowers/richardtowers.github.com/_posts/2013-05-04-imgur-pacman.md

 Each of the following will be addressed as an independent chunk of work, and should be accompanied by unit tests and a blog post.

-* Imgur-man stands alone on a grid full of food
+* Imgur-man stands alone on a maze
+* The maze is full of food
 * Imgur-man moves in a fixed direction
 * Imgur-man wraps around
 * The player can control the direction of Imgur-man